 The Cutadapt source code is on GitHub.
-Cutadapt is written in Python with some extension modules that are written in Cython.
-Cutadapt uses a single code base that is compatible with both Python 2 and 3.
-Python 2.7 is the minimum supported Python version.
-With relatively little effort, compatibility with Python 2.6 could be restored.
+Cutadapt is written in Python 3 with some extension modules that are written in Cython.
+Support for Python 2 has been dropped.

 For development, make sure that you install Cython and tox.
 We also recommend using a virtualenv.
 This sequence of commands should work:

-git clone https://github.com/marcelm/cutadapt.git # or clone your own fork cd cutadapt virtualenv -p python3 venv # or omit the "-p python3" for Python 2 venv/bin/pip3 install Cython pytest nose tox # pip3 becomes just pip for Python 2 venv/bin/pip3 install -e .
+git clone https://github.com/marcelm/cutadapt.git # or clone your own fork cd cutadapt python3 -m venv venv venv/bin/pip3 install Cython pytest nose tox venv/bin/pip3 install -e .

 Then you can run Cutadapt like this (or activate the virtualenv and omit the

 The tests can then be run like this:

 Or with tox (but then you will need to have binaries for all tested Python versions installed):